latchbio/latch/docs/workflow_io.md

 	downloaded: True
 }
 ```
 While inputting FlyteFiles and FlyteDirectories does a good job mimicking normal file like behavior, outputs require more fine grained manipulation.
-We recommend the following procedure for outputting data: ==don't love the flow here so played around with it==
+We recommend the following procedure for outputting data:

 ```